Are You Moving to Ibiza & Looking For A Removals Company?

-Buses are the main form of transport on the island; they are a frequent and reliable way to travel between the larger towns as well as some smaller, more remote towns and villages.
+Buses are the main form of transport on the island.
+They are a frequent and reliable way to travel between the larger towns and smaller villages.

 An alternative to using the bus is to use the island’s taxis service; most taxi drivers are able to speak English so there should be no problems in communicating your destination.
-Taxis operate on a metered fare basis with a minimum charge irrespective of the distance travelled, this often makes them very good value.
+Taxis operate on a metered fare basis with a minimum charge irrespective of the distance travelled.
+This often makes them very good value option.

 Currency Conversion If Moving To Ibiza

 Since 1999, Ibiza has used the Euro (EUR) as its official currency.
 One euro is divided into 100 cents.
 It will be relatively straightforward to open a bank account in Ibiza.
 You will need to be over 18, have some proof of Identity and address.
 Residents will also need to produce their NIE certificate.

 When moving overseas making sure you get the best exchange rate possible is essential to starting your new life on a sound footing.
 White & Company has an exclusive arrangement with an FX Firm.

 Simply call us on Tel: 01494-857672 or follow the link to see what additional monies you will receive compared to using your high street bank and to set up a free account.
 Foreign-Exchange